Age 0 to 7 Personality

 That ability to follow our inner feelings gives us hope because, no matter what the trama, we can overcome adversity, both from our childhood and beyond it.
 Sometimes we can use a little help though!

 The years of 7 to 14 are an important time for our intellectual development.
 During this stage children ask many questions as they unfold their understanding and intellectual nature.

-They learn about the world so they can adapt, earn a living, be involved in society and onward.
-It is also important for young people to understand their feelings because this is how they can tap into their inner being and begin to clarify their purpose and direction in life.
+They learn about the world so they can adapt, earn a living, and be involved in society.
+It is important for young people to understand their feelings because this is how they can tap into their inner being and begin to clarify their purpose and direction in life.